 April 23, 2019

-My brother Richard gave me his Epiphone 335, and some additional music gear.
+My brother Richard gave me his Epiphone 335, a Larrivee acoustic, and some additional music gear.
 I bought Logic Pro X, and an audio interface, and cleaned up my isolation booth.
-Went thru a few dozen online Logic Pro X lessons to get up to speed.
+Went thru a few dozen online Logic Pro X lessons to get back up to speed.
 I’ve been grinding on finger exercises and recording patterns, and begun to arrange them into songs.
 My work and home life is solid.
 I’m allowing myself to be musically creative again, and am able to fend off the idea of it being an invitation to personal calamity.
 We’ll see how this goes.

 November 9, 2016